diverta/aho-corasick-async/README.md

 Simple and safe implementation of AhoCorasick automaton in Async context

+### DEPRECATED

+> [!WARNING]
+> This crate has been deprecated

+Async code has been ported to a [fork of aho-corasick crate](https://github.com/artem-tim/aho-corasick), which uses optimized automatons of the main crate.
+Please use that one for your async replacement needs.

 ## Motivation

 In non async context, look no further than the popular [aho-corasick](https://github.com/BurntSushi/aho-corasick) crate.